More at rubyonrails.org:

 3.3 :message

 As you've already seen, the :message option lets you specify the message that will be added to the errors collection when validation fails.
-When this option is not used, Active Record will use the respective default error message for each validation helper.
+When this option is not used, Active Record will use the respective default error message for each validation.

 The :message option accepts either a String or Proc as its value.